 For importers and buyers, the best Incoterms are the following:

 From the buyer’s perspective, the FOB Incoterm means that the vendor leaves your goods at the port of origin, ready for international transport with all formalities taken care of.
-You are in charge of contracting the international shipping, which gives you absolute control of all related expenses and coordination of delivery to your storage, the warehouse of final destination.
+You are in charge of contracting the international shipping, which gives you absolute control of all related expenses and coordination of delivery to your storage, warehouse of final destination.
 You stay competitive because of this, just like a seller does with the CFR Incoterm, as you choose shipping routes and times and are able to negotiate prices with your freight forwarder.
 In summary, this is the recommended Incoterm for importers and buyers.

-This Incoterm is acceptable.
-But as we outlined above, it’s best reserved for countries you know well and where you feel comfortable with the details of importing.
+This Incoterm is acceptable, but as we outlined above, it’s best reserved for countries you know well and where you feel comfortable with the details of importing.
 Your freight forwarder should have a dependency in the country.
 EXW is advisable when you see it as feasible.
 However, as soon as you foresee even minimal complications, it is best not to risk it.
 This is especially so in a country with which you are not familiar.
-The better and easier option would be to have the goods delivered at the port, from where you can work with an agent of your provider.
+The better and easier option would be to have the goods delivered at port, from where you can work with an agent of your provider.

-This Incoterm is not recommended for importers and buyers because you will have no control over costs and there is another factor which introduces further complexities: the Bill of Lading, or BL.
+This Incoterm is not recommended for importers and buyers, because you will have no control over costs and there is another factor which introduces further complexities: the Bill of Lading, or BL.

 This shipping document for international shipments confirms that the goods have been shipped with the designated shipper.
 The BL is made out to the contracted transport agent, which will likely happen in the country of origin.
 As an importer under this Incoterm, you could be left waiting for the BL.
 What could also happen in the country of origin (which is often the case in China) is that the BL is written over to a transport agent at the destination.
 They will offer you a competitive rate, but only for port delivery.
 In order to receive the BL, which is made out in their name and practically gives them ownership of the goods, they might charge you an exorbitant amount.

 For this reason, the CFR-CIF Incoterm is not recommended for buyers and importers.
-Compared to a FOB Incoterm, it might seem like you’re saving money, but in the end, it could turn out to be more costly.
+Compared to a FOB Incoterm, it might seem like you’re saving money, but in the end it could turn out to be more costly.

 Remember that whenever the Bill of Lading is not made out to you directly and you go through an agent, you have to be careful as you might be in for a nasty surprise when you receive the BL.